MicrosoftDocs/PowerShell-Docs/reference/7.3/Microsoft.PowerShell.Core/About/about_Foreach.md

 In this example, you are not limited to running a single command in a statement list.

-You can also use a variable outside a `Foreach` loop and increment the variable inside the loop.
+You can also use a variable outside a `foreach` loop and increment the variable inside the loop.
 The following example counts files over 100 KB in
 size: